uberbuilder/bem-articles/start-with-project-stub/start-with-project-stub.en.md

 just refresh the page.)

-This project's structure presumes that blocks are stored under the `desktop.blocks` folder and pages under `desktop.bundles` folder.<br/>
+This project's structure presumes that blocks are stored under the `desktop.blocks` directory and pages under the `desktop.bundles` directory.

-In fact, `desktop.bundles` may contain bundles consisting of blocks most commonly used on most of the pages, i.e. `common` block bundle, or all the blocks from all the pages, i.e. `all` block bundle.
-Finally, the simplest case: you can have a set of blocks for each page; it's how we will proceed.
+Strictly speaking, `desktop.bundles` contains ***"bundles of blocks"***.
+This may be the most often used blocks from several pages (the `common` pages), a "block bundle", a combination of several pages (`all` if you combine all of the pages), or - the simplest case - a bundles of blocks; a set of blocks to be used on a single page.
+For the purposes of this tutorial, we will be following the last example, which is the most simple way to start.

 You can modify the page by changing the `desktop.bundles/index/index.bemjson.js` file.